Org mode syntax

 Finally #+INCLUDE

-keyword includes few helpful macros for added an functionality.
+keyword includes few helpful macros for added an functionality:

 Headings